Go Back Go Back

 Services provided

-When conflict and disasters occur, pregnancy-related deaths and gender-based violence soar.
+When conflict and disasters occur, pregnancy-related deaths and sexual violence soar.
 Reproductive health services, including prenatal care, assisted delivery, and emergency obstetric care often become unavailable.
 Women and young people become more vulnerable to HIV infection and sexual exploitation.
-Women lose access to family planning services, exposing them to unintended pregnancy in perilous conditions.
+Women lose access to family planning services, exposing them to unwanted pregnancy in perilous conditions.

 Through the provision of reproductive health equipment and supplies, UNFPA and partners are able to offer family planning services, provide pre- and postnatal care, assist safe deliveries, provide emergency obstetric care, and support survivors of violence.
 The supplies provided through the Regional Prepositioning Initiative combined with capacity building interventions enable the prevention of excess neonatal and maternal morbidity and mortality, reduce HIV transmission, and support the prevention and management of consequences of sexual violence.